-- Use floating-point arithmetic only when absolutely needed; - Do not use floating-point arithmetic when integers or booleans would suffice; - Be aware that precision is lost for some real numbers (i.e., floating-point is an approximation with limited precision for some numbers); - Be aware that results will frequently vary slightly by implementation (See Python.52 Implementation- defined Behaviour [FAB] for more on this subject); and - Testing floating-point numbers for equality (especially for loops) can lead to unexpected results.
+- Use floating-point arithmetic only when absolutely needed; - Do not use floating-point arithmetic when integers or booleans would suffice; - Be aware that precision is lost for some real numbers (i.e., floating-point is an approximation with limited precision for some numbers); - Be aware that results will frequently vary slightly by implementation (see Python.52 for more on this subject); and - Testing floating-point numbers for equality (especially for loops) can lead to unexpected results.
 Instead, if floating-point numbers are needed for loop control use >= or <= comparisons.